 LinkedIn is a gold mine.
 But, you need to learn little tricks in order to take full advantage of its potential.
 Especially when it comes to the search.
 Basically, LinkedIn wants you to pay for its Sales Navigator tool, which gives you access to results with much better granularity.
 And despite its high price (€59 / month excl.
 Tax), we’re with them on this one — it’s a good tool.

 Recommended read: “How to use the Sales Navigator for free”

-That being said, LinkedIn’s search is the database of prospects from which many build their campaigns, and therefore high-quality results are still needed.
+That being said, LinkedIn’s search is the database of prospects from which much build their campaigns, and therefore high-quality results are still needed.